juxor/afaq/markdown/secI5.md

 professional associations, consumer groups and so on.
 For example, for communal education a commission or working group would include delegates from the teachers union, from parent associations, from student unions and so on.
-The running of such a system would be, like any other industry, by those who work in it.
-Functional self-management would be the rule, with doctors managing their work, nurses theirs and so on, while the general running of, say, a hospital would be based on a general assembly of all workers there who would elect and mandate the administration staff and decide the policy the hospital would follow.
-Other interested parties would have a say, including patients in the health system and students in the education system.
-As Malatesta argued _"the carrying out and the normal functioning of public services vital to our daily lives would be more reliable if carried out . . . by the workers themselves who, by direct election or through agreements made with others, have chosen to do that kind of work and carry it out under the direct control of all the interested parties."_ [**Anarchy**, p.
+The running of such a system would be based, like any other industry, on those who work in it.
+Functional self-management would be the rule, with doctors managing their work, nurses theirs and so on, while the general running of, say, a hospital would be based on a general assembly of all workers there who would elect and mandate delegates, the administration staff and decide the policy the hospital would follow.
+Needless to say, other interested parties would have a say, including patients in the health system and students in the education system.
+As Malatesta argued:

+> _"And is it difficult to understand why there should be people who believe that the carrying out and the normal functioning of public services vital to our daily lives would be more reliable if carried out under the instructions of a government rather by the workers themselves who, by direct election or through agreements made with others, have chosen to do that kind of work and carry it out under the direct control of all the interested parties."_
+[**Anarchy**, p.
 41]

 Needless to say, any system of public services would not be imposed on those who did not desire it.
-They would be organised for and by members of the communes and so individuals who were not part of one would have to pay to gain access to communal resources.
-However, it is unlikely that an anarchist society would be as barbaric as a capitalist one and refuse entry to people who were ill and could not pay, nor turn away emergencies because they did not have enough money.
+They would be organised for and by members of the communes.
+Therefore, individuals who were not part of a local commune or syndicate would have to pay to gain access to the communal resources.
+However, it is unlikely that an anarchist society would be as barbaric as a capitalist one and refuse entry to cases who were ill and could not pay, nor turn away emergencies because they did not have enough money to pay.
 And just as other workers need not join a syndicate or commune, so doctors, teachers and so on could practice their trade outside the communal system as either individual artisans or as part of a co-operative.
 However, given the availability of free medical services it is doubtful they would grow rich doing so.
-Medicine, teaching and so on would revert back to what usually motivates people to initially take these up professions -- the desire to help others and make a positive impact in society.
+Medicine, teaching and so on would revert back to what usually initially motivates people to take these up professions -- the desire to help others and make a positive impact in peoples lives.

 Thus, as would be expected, public services would be organised by the public, organised in their syndicates and communes.
 They would be based on workers' self-management of their daily work and of the system as a whole.
-Non-workers who took part in the system (patients, students, etc.) would not be ignored and would also play a role in providing essential feedback to assure quality control of services and to ensure that it is responsive to users needs.
+Non-workers who took part in the system (patients, students) would not be ignored and would also play a role in providing essential feedback to assure quality control of services and to ensure that the service is responsive to users needs.
 The resources required to maintain and expand the system would be provided by the communes, syndicates and their federations.
 For the first time, public services would truly be public and not a statist system imposed upon the public from above nor a system by which the few fleece the many by exploiting natural monopolies for their own interests.

- So Public Services in a free society will be organised by those who do the work and under the effective control of those who use them.
-This vision of public services being run by workers' associations would be raised as a valid libertarian reform under capitalism (not to mention raising the demand to turn firms into co-operatives when they are bailed out during an economic crisis).
+Public Services in a free society will be organised by those who do the work and under the effective control of those who use them.

+Finally, this vision of public services being run by workers' associations could be raised as a valid libertarian reform under capitalism (not to mention raising the demand to turn firms into co-operatives when they are bailed out during economic crisis).
 Equally, rather than nationalisation or privatisation, public utilities could be organised as a consumer co-operative (i.e., owned by those who use it) while the day-to-day running could be in the hands of a producer co-operative.

+[‹ I.4 How could an anarchist economy function?](/afaq/secI4.html "Go to previous page" ) [up](/afaq/secIcon.html "Go to parent page" ) [I.6 What about
+the "Tragedy of the Commons"? ›](/afaq/secI6.html "Go to next page" )